petermoorey/petermoorey/README.md

 ### Hello 👋

-I manage a global team of Architects and Engineers who are responsible for the architecture and design of a large/complex global network, defining global IT standards, automation and tooling, and commercialising new network products/solutions.
+I manage a global team responsible for the architecture and design of a large/complex global network, defining global IT standards, automation and tooling, and commercialising new network products/solutions.

 My responsibilities include all aspects of IT service management, such people management, career planning, budgeting/finances, defining IT strategy and roadmaps.